calacademy-research/ScaffN50Sets/README.md

 # and if it is then calls ScaffStructEx.py -ALL to create a file with Nbreaks extension
 # that then is the input file.
 If input <fname> is fasta and <fname>.Nbreaks exists use this
 # without creating it again

+# 24Sep2016 start adding a feature to pass an genome size in so can calculate NG50
+# along with regular N50
+#

 #input is file with each line referring to a scaffold with number of actg consec chars followed by number of N's etc.
 # e.g. 1256 23N 4566 12N 233 100N 586